GoogleForCreators/web-stories-wp/packages/karma-puppeteer-client/README.md

 # karma-puppeteer-client

-The karma-puppeteer-launcher exposes a few Puppeteer APIs, mainly related to native events and nantive browser support.
+The karma-puppeteer-launcher exposes a few Puppeteer APIs, mainly related to native events and native browser support.
 The APIs are exposed via `karmaPuppeteer` global.

-Notice, that all exposed Puppeeter APIs that accept an element selector, also accept the element reference in its place.
+Notice, that all exposed Puppeteer APIs that accept an element selector, also accept the element reference in its place.
 Thus, both of these forms are valid:

 ```js